Selecting Team GB: What Our HPR Hot List Can Tell Us Ahead of the Europeans

 JL Dublin and Tom McEwen scored an impressive 106 when they won the CCI4*-S at Thoresby Park earlier this year.
 How good is a 106?
 Well, that’s exactly the HPR that JL Dublin earned when winning the European Championships in 2021 — then under Nicola Wilson — underlining that this horse has what it takes.

 Everyone has heard of Cola, right?
 But Its Cooley Time’s HPR that is near the top of the list.
-Bubby Upton impressed at the horse’s first CCI4*-L at Bramham, finishing on a dressage score of 24.2 — and earning a strong HPR in the process.
+Bubby Upton impressed at the horse’s first CCI4*-L at Bramham, finishing on a dressage score of 24.2 — and recording their best HPR yet in the process.
 Still only 10 years old, this horse has already produced 6 podiums in 13 starts.
 It’s exactly the kind of exciting talent you’d want to send to a European Championships, gaining vital experience with an eye on future goals like Aachen 2026 and even LA 2028.

 Izilot DHI scored a 101 HPR with his Luhmühlen win just two weeks ago, firmly putting himself in the mix for selection.
 If Ros opts to defend her Burghley title with Lordships Graffalo, bringing a two-time five-star winner like Izilot DHI is no back-up plan.
-He is one of the most talented horses in the sport right now, quirks and all.
+He’s one of the most talented — and quirkiest — horses in the sport right now.
+And paired with one of the best riders in the game, this win helped Ros become the first person ever to hold the Badminton, Burghley, and Luhmühlen titles at the same time.

 Valmy Biats’ top-rated performance this year came at Thoresby's four-star, where they placed 5th.
-Their Badminton result also caught our (and seemingly, the selectors) eye — finishing 5th at one of the toughest five-stars on the calendar.
+Their Badminton result turned heads — including, it seems, the selectors.
+A fifth-place finish at one of the sport’s toughest five-stars, backed by a 95 HPR, marked back-to-back top-five finishes at Badminton.
 These two performances prove the Queen Teen is a serious contender.

 Cavalier Crystal — the finish-on-dressage machine — posted a 99 HPR with her 4th-place finish at Badminton this year.
 It matches Harry Meade’s best-ever performance according to HPR (since 2008).
 Can he break the 100 barrier?
 Harry Meade is a master at peaking at exactly the right moment, so if he makes the Europeans, you wouldn’t bet against him doing it there for the very first time.